siavava/portfolio/content/projects/deep-learning/adversarial.md

 against adaptive attacks tuned to the defense, not against FGSM or one fixed PGD budget alone.

-**The robustness–accuracy trade-off.** These defenses are not free.
+Robustness and clean accuracy pull against each other, so these defenses are not free.
 Training against worst-case perturbations optimizes a harder objective than clean classification, and the two disagree: capacity spent flattening the loss around each training point blunts the sharp boundaries that fit clean data best.
 The 82%-versus-41% split is that tension made numeric — the right
 $\epsilon$ is the one whose robustness is worth the clean accuracy it costs